BMLN/authentication-stack/README.md

     ./init.sh

-or use the credentials defined in /credentials/keycloak.env - those can be easily changed there
+or use the credentials defined in /configuration/auth.env - those can be easily changed there

-    sudo docker-compose --env-file ./credentials/keycloak.env up
+    sudo docker-compose --env-file ./configuration/auth.env up

 ## secure your application with the authentication-stack

-Your application needs to be able to connect to the keycloak instance, you can achieve that by adding it to the docker-network.
-With spring the only thing we have to do after that is to add the keycloak starter dependency: https://mvnrepository.com/artifact/org.keycloak/keycloak-spring-boot-starter

-and the right configuration in your application.properties
-like:
+The project we used this for had only Services that also used Spring.
+So all we had to do was to add those services to the docker-compose file, include them in the docker-network and configure their keycloak spring adapter through the application.properties file, like:

     keycloak.auth-server-url = <keycloak_address:port/auth>
     keycloak.realm = <keycloak_realm>